tudorscanner/slate/source/includes/_flights_calendarMonthView.md

 `adultsv2`

-* is optional
+- is optional
-* type: `integer`
+- type: `integer`
-* defined in this schema
+- defined in this schema

 #### adultsv2 Type

 `integer`

-* minimum value: `1`
+- minimum value: `1`

 ### childrenv2

 Number of child passengers.
 The value must be in the format integer|integer.. where each number is the age of the child passenger

 `childrenv2`

-* is optional
+- is optional
-* type: `integer`
+- type: `string`
-* defined in this schema
+- defined in this schema

 #### childrenv2 Type

-`integer`
+`string`

 ### currency

-The desired currency for the carhire search results
+The desired currency for the page

 `currency`

-* is optional
+- is optional
-* type: `string`
+- type: `string`
-* defined in this schema
+- defined in this schema

 #### currency Type

 `string`

 ### destination